Preserving history

 The Chilterns has been influenced by thousands of years of human activity, leaving traces that tell rich and historic stories.

-The Chilterns Area of Outstanding Natural Beauty (AONB) is an ancient landscape with traces of bygone eras and previous settlers still visible today.
+The Chilterns is an ancient landscape with traces of bygone eras and previous settlers still visible today.
 The area is rich in Bronze Age barrows and field systems, Iron Age hillforts, medieval churches and deer enclosures, 18th-century sawpits, and 20th-century military trenches.
 Historic towns and villages stand out, with buildings and churches in characteristic flint, brick, and timber materials.
 While parish and private records, folk memory, and artefacts attest to the relatively recent lives, work, culture, customs, beliefs and politics of locals.
 All of these things create layers of evidence for human activity and settlement that provide a timeline for the evolution of the landscape and help define what is special about the Chilterns.

 Chilterns ANOB